Find answers to questions about RECOVER Clinical Trials

 Safety & Privacy

-• Protocol Working Groups: develop the protocols, or study plans, for each of the RECOVER clinical trials.
-Each working group includes doctors, researchers, and patient and community representatives.
+• Protocol Working Groups: developed the study plans, or protocols, for each of the RECOVER clinical trials.
+Each working group included doctors, researchers, and Patient, Caregiver, and Community Representatives.

-• Data and Safety Monitoring Board (DSMB): reviews the clinical trial protocols, or study plans, before the study is implemented.
-During the clinical trials, the DSMB monitors the data collected in RECOVER research and how the clinical trials are working, and makes recommendations to correct any data quality or safety issues that may come up during the studies.
+• Data and Safety Monitoring Board (DSMB): reviews each clinical trial protocol before the study begins.
+Once the clinical trials begin, the DSMB monitors the data, or information, collected in RECOVER research and the progress of the clinical trials.
+The DSMB identifies safety issues that may come up during the clinical trials and also makes recommendations to correct any data quality issues.

-• Institutional Review Board (IRB): reviews research activities to make sure the rights and well-being of participants are protected throughout the clinical trials.
+• Institutional Review Board (IRB): reviews each clinical trial protocol before the study begins and reviews research activities as well as participant materials to make sure the rights and well-being of participants are protected throughout the clinical trials.

-The Duke Clinical Research Institute (DCRI) and organizations doing work on their behalf, such as technology providers, will have access to the data collected in the clinical trials.
-Any use of data for research related to the clinical trials will be monitored and approved by the DCRI and its partners.
+The Duke Clinical Research Institute (DCRI) and organizations doing work on their behalf, such as technology providers, will have access to the data, or information, collected in the clinical trials.
+Any use of data for research related to the clinical trials will be approved and monitored by the DCRI and its partners.

-Only the RECOVER research team will have access to participants’ protected health information (PHI).
+Only the RECOVER research team has access to participants’ protected health information (PHI).
 To protect participants’ privacy:

-• We will follow state and federal laws that protect the privacy and security of participants’ information.
+• We follow state and federal laws that protect the privacy and security of participants’ information.

-• We will not share participants’ identity and PHI unless it is required to protect their safety, the safety of others, or if they give us permission to share it.
+• We do not share participants’ identity and PHI unless it is required to protect their safety, the safety of others, or if they give us permission to share it.

-• We will store records in a locked cabinet or on a password-protected computer.
+• We store records in locked cabinets or on password-protected computers.

-• We will assign participants’ study information a code and keep it separately from their personal record.
+• We assign participants’ study information a code and keep it separately from their personal record.

-• We will limit and monitor access to the data collected.
+• We limit and monitor access to the data collected.

-RECOVER researchers and study teams will make every effort to protect all participants’ safety, well-being, and privacy.
-Additionally, the RECOVER team partners with patients, caregivers, and community leaders from many different backgrounds throughout all stages of the clinical trials.
+RECOVER researchers and study teams make every effort to protect all participants’ safety, rights, well-being, and privacy.
+Additionally, the RECOVER team partners with Patient, Caregiver, and Community Representatives from many different backgrounds throughout all stages of the clinical trials.
 Our community partners help make sure RECOVER research includes and benefits communities that are most affected by Long COVID.

 Learn more about how patients and community members are engaged in RECOVER clinical trials